isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-get-rid-of-cockroaches.markdown

 How to Use Baits, Sprays, and IGRs for Cockroaches
 - If using the combination, spray a small amount in targeted areas like cracks, crevices, behind and beneath the sinks, behind and under refrigerators around[pipes and drains](https://pestpolicy.com/sink-not-draining-but-pipes-clear/), etc.
-- Ensure the spray penetrates well to ensure the pests are quickly eliminated IGRs, on the other hand, cause sterility in adult roaches, making reproduction impossible.Â When used together, the three treatment methods can quickly eliminate any roaches lurking in your home.
+- Ensure the spray penetrates well to ensure the pests are quickly eliminated IGRs, on the other hand, cause sterility in adult roaches, making reproduction impossible.
+When used together, the three treatment methods can quickly eliminate any roaches lurking in your home.
 ### Step 3: Dust with Boric Acid Powder
 [Boric acid](https://pestpolicy.com/does-boric-acid-kill-roaches/)
 is one of the best natural remedies for eliminating roaches.
-When ingested, [boric acid](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/) kills cockroaches in just a matter of minutes.Â Although highly toxic in cockroaches, boric acid is completely [safe for humans and pets](https://pestpolicy.com/pet-safe-roach-killer/) .
+When ingested, [boric acid](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/) kills cockroaches in just a matter of minutes.
+Although highly toxic in cockroaches, boric acid is completely [safe for humans and pets](https://pestpolicy.com/pet-safe-roach-killer/) .
 The powder is best applied in areas where cockroaches are likely to walk through.
 Upon contact, the powder sticks on the cockroach and is absorbed into its body.
 Once inside, the acid destroys its digestive and nervous system, causing death.
-The cockroach may also die from ingesting the powder.Â Boric acid is a suitable natural [cockroach treatment if pesticide sprays](https://pestpolicy.com/bengal-roach-spray-review/) and baits are not an option.
+The cockroach may also die from ingesting the powder.
+Boric acid is a suitable natural [cockroach treatment if pesticide sprays](https://pestpolicy.com/bengal-roach-spray-review/) and baits are not an option.
 How to Use Boric Acid for Cockroaches